sneivandt/dotfiles/README.md

 ## Configure

 Files listed in *.symlinksignore* will be ignored.
-This file should be similar to [.symlinks](.symlinks).

 ## Docker